General Terms and Conditions Coinmerce B.V.

-- the application of Coinmerce through which the User can buy or sell Cryptocurrencies (as defined below);
+- the application of Coinmerce through which the User can buy or sell Virtual Currencies (as defined below);

 - Coinmerce B.V., a private company with limited liability, having its registered office and place of business at Beechavenue 140 (1119 PR) Schiphol-rijk, registered in the trade register of the Chamber of Commerce under number 70036969;

-- the website of Coinmerce: www.coinmerce.io
+- the website of Coinmerce: www.coinmerce.io.

 1.2 By creating an account through the Application or on the Website, the User declares that he or she has received, read, understood and accepted these General Terms and Conditions.
 All legal acts entered into with Coinmerce by the User, expressly including these general terms and conditions and the provision of the Services, are exclusively governed by these general terms and conditions; the applicability of any other (general) terms and conditions is excluded in advance by the User.

-1.3 The User declares that when accessing and/or using the Services, whether or not by means of the Application or the Website, he or she fulfils all the conditions and requirements set out in these general terms and conditions.
+1.3 The User declares that when accessing and/or using the Services, whether or not by means of the Application or the Website, he or she fulfills all the conditions and requirements set out in these general terms and conditions.

 2. Information and risk identification

-2.4 The moment the User places a purchase or sale order with Coinmerce via the Application or the Website, it cannot be revoked by the User.
+2.4 The moment the User places a purchase or sale Order with Coinmerce via the Application or the Website, it cannot be revoked by the User.
 Orders placed by the User with Coinmerce are thus final in all cases and cannot be revoked.

 2.5 Coinmerce shall exercise due care in the provision and execution of its Services, and shall monitor the quality of its service to the User.
 The User has no say or other influence on the execution, content and/or delivery of the Services; Coinmerce delivers and executes the Services entirely autonomously and at its own discretion.
 In doing so, Coinmerce is entitled to change the content and scope of the Services unilaterally and without prior announcement to that effect.

 2.7 Coinmerce may decide to use a portion of what the User holds in his account for lending purposes to party/parties designated by Coinmerce.
-This is without prejudice to whether or not the User (also) participates in the 'earn' program as described under Article 10.
+This is without prejudice to whether or not the User (also) participates in the 'earn' program as described under Article 4.7.
 The size of the portion of holdings that can be used by Coinmerce for the purpose of lending to (a) designated third party (parties) is at Coinmerce's discretion and may be changed from time to time with due care.
 Coinmerce will ensure that, if this possibility is being used, the User will not experience any inconvenience.
 By using the Services offered by Coinmerce, the User agrees to this.

 2.9 The User may use the payment methods listed on the Website and available in the Application.

 3.1 The User is obliged during the registration for an account through the Website or the Application to go through an onboarding process at Coinmerce.
-This includes establishing the User's identity and the origin of his or her funds by Coinmerce.
+This includes establishing the User's identity and the origin of his or her Funds by Coinmerce.
 This is because Coinmerce is subject to, among other things, the Prevention of Money Laundering and Financing of Terrorism Act (Wwft) and the Sanctions Act 1977 (Sw).
 In this context, the User is obliged to provide Coinmerce with all the data and accompanying documents which it may reasonably request and which are necessary for this purpose.